Identity correlation: Extensive time and effort requirements

-Three Methods of Identity Correlation Project Delivery
+Three methods of identity correlation project delivery

 Identity correlation solutions can be implemented under three distinct delivery models.
-These delivery methodologies are designed to offer a solution that is flexible enough to correspond to various budget and staffing requirements, as well as meet both short and/or long-term project goals and initiatives.
+These delivery methodologies are designed to offer a solution that is flexible enough to correspond to various budget and staffing requirements and meet both short and/or long-term project goals and initiatives.

-Software Purchase – This is the classic Software Purchase model where an organization purchases a software license and runs the software within its own hardware infrastructure.
+Software purchase – This is the classic Software Purchase model where an organization purchases a software license and runs the software within its own hardware infrastructure.